Create first-party audience segments

 Requirements for line items to serve to first-party segments

-You can target a segment with fewer members than these thresholds, but if the line item serves, it's not because it's targeted to that segment.
+You can target a segment with fewer members than the threshold, but if the line item serves, it's not because it's targeted to that segment.

 To avoid this problem, pre-populate the segment.